 Even more, do you have a written life plan, and are you taking specific action toward shaping the future that you want for yourself?
 Are you actually making your future what you want it to be?

-If the answer is no, there are steps you can take to start bringing your nebulous vision of your future self into laser sharp focus.
+If not, there are steps you can take to bring your nebulous vision of your future into laser sharp focus.

-Of course, I certainly realize that you can’t fully predict every aspect of what the future will look like for you.
+Of course, I realize you can't fully predict every aspect of what the future will look like for you.

 Sometimes God has other plans.